Pre-production

-Pre-production is the process of planning some of the elements involved in a film, television show, play, or other performance, as distinct from production and post-production.
+Pre-production is the process of planning some of the elements involved in a film, television show, play, video game, or other performance, as distinct from production and post-production.
 Pre-production ends when the planning ends and the content starts being produced.

 In film

 Pre-production formally begins once a project has been greenlit.
 It involves finalizing the script, hiring the actors and crew, finding locations, determining what equipment is needed, and figuring out the budget.
 At this stage, finalizing preparations for production go into effect.
 Financing will generally be confirmed and many of the key elements such as principal cast members, director, and cinematographer are set.
 By the end of pre-production, the screenplay is usually finalized and satisfactory to all the financiers and other stakeholders.

 During pre-production, the script is broken down into individual scenes with storyboards and all the locations, props, cast members, costumes, special effects, and visual effects are identified.
 An extremely detailed shooting schedule is produced and arrangements are made for the necessary elements to be available to the film-makers at the appropriate times.
 Sets are constructed, the crew is hired, financial arrangements are put in place and a start date for the beginning of principal photography is set.
 At some point in pre-production, there will be a read-through of the script which is usually attended by all cast members with speaking parts, the director, all heads of departments, financiers, producers, and publicists.